 So here’s an ad arguing that skilled active managers can outperform their benchmark over the long term, and the “evidence” covers an absurdly short period and uses an entirely inappropriate benchmark.
 It’s like they weren’t even trying.

 What makes the ad even more outrageous is it appeared in an industry publication, so its target audience is advisors.
 We’re used to the fund industry being contemptuous of retail investors, but one would hope even the dimmest advisor would see through such obviously fatuous claims.

 Let’s consider IA Clarington’s claims using more meaningful data.
 Since we’re looking for long-term outperformance compared with the S&P/TSX Composite Index, we’ll go out a wee bit further than 19 months and we’ll consider funds that actually hold Canadian stocks.
 The IA Clarington website lists four that can be meaningfully compared to a broad-market index (89% to 98% of their holdings are Canadian equities), and all of them have a track record of at least 10 years.

 Here’s what the returns of those funds look like compared with the iShares S&P/TSX Capped Composite (XIC).
-Market-beating returns appear in green, while the laggards appear in red.
+Market-beating returns appear in green.

 Annualized returns as of November 8, 2013.
 Source: Morningstar